w3kp/tiktok-downloader/README.md

 To record TikTok Lives and download sounds you also need [ffmpeg](https://ffmpeg.org/) to be installed.
 Optionally, [ffprobe](https://ffmpeg.org/) allows you to see the recording duration.

-Windows users have to open the script in Noteapd and manually point the variables `ytdlp_path`, `ffmpeg_path` and `ffprobe_path` to the location of their downloaded binaries.
-The same applies to macOS/Linux users who don't have yt-dlp and ffmpeg located in their $PATH.
+Windows users with Cygwin have to open the script in Noteapd and manually point the variables `ytdlp_path`, `ffmpeg_path` and `ffprobe_path` to the location of their downloaded .exe binaries (WSL users should be fine when they install the Linux binaries inside WSL using apt).
+The same applies to macOS/Linux users who don't have yt-dlp and ffmpeg located in their PATH.

 You can check if all depencies are met when you open the Help screen.
 If no errors or "No installation found" warnings are shown, you're probably good to go.
 See the script's header for more information about dependenices.